top of page

 • Language: While Arabic is the official language, many people in the tourism industry speak English.

-Egypt offers a range of transportation options to suit every traveler’s needs, from the convenience of domestic flights to the charm of a Nile cruise or the efficiency of Cairo’s metro.
+Egypt offers a range of transportation options to suit every traveller’s needs, from the convenience of domestic flights to the charm of a Nile cruise or the efficiency of Cairo’s metro.
 By understanding your options and planning accordingly, you can ensure a smooth and enjoyable journey through this fascinating country.

 Ways to Travel Egypt